-OMS302, our other co-lead PharmacoSurgery product candidate, is being developed for use during ophthalmological procedures, including cataract and other lens replacement surgery.
-We recently completed a Phase 2b clinical trial that evaluated OMS302 in patients undergoing cataract surgery.
-In this trial, OMS302 demonstrated clinically meaningful and statistically significant benefits in both prespecified co-primary endpoints-maintenance of intraoperative mydriasis (pupil dilation) and reduction of pain in the early postoperative period.
-OMS302 also reduced the frequency of complaints of moderate and severe pain.
 Our third PharmacoSurgery product candidate, OMS201, is being developed for use during urological surgery, including uroendoscopic procedures.
 During the fourth quarter of 2010, we completed a Phase 1/Phase 2 clinical trial in patients undergoing ureteroscopic removal of ureteral or renal stones.
 The data showed that OMS201 was safe and well tolerated by the patients in this trial.

-In addition to our PharmacoSurgery platform, we have a pipeline of additional product development programs targeting inflammation, coagulopathies and disorders of the central nervous system.
+In addition to our PharmacoSurgery platform, we have a pipeline of other product development programs targeting inflammation, coagulopathies and disorders of the central nervous system.
 In our PPARg program, we are developing proprietary compositions that include PPARg agonists for the treatment and prevention of addiction to substances of abuse, which may include opioids, nicotine and alcohol.
 In our Plasmin program, we are advancing novel antifibrinolytic agents for the control of blood loss during surgery or resulting from trauma.
-Our PDE7 program is based on our discoveries of previously unknown links between PDE7 and any movement disorder, such as Parkinson's disease, as well as addiction and compulsive disorders, and we are developing proprietary compounds for the treatment of these and other related disorders.
-In our mannan-binding lectin-associated serine protease-2, or MASP-2, program, we are developing proprietary MASP-2 antibody therapies to treat disorders caused by complement-activated inflammation, and in our PDE10 program, we are developing proprietary compounds to treat schizophrenia and other psychotic disorders.
+Our PDE7 program is based on our discoveries of previously unknown links between PDE7 and (1) any movement disorder, such as Parkinson's disease, and (2) addiction and compulsive disorders, and we are developing proprietary compounds for the treatment of these and other related disorders.
+In our MASP-2 program, we are developing proprietary MASP-2 antibody therapies to treat disorders caused by complement-activated inflammation and, in our PDE10 program, we are developing proprietary compounds to treat schizophrenia and other psychoses.

 In our G protein-coupled receptor, or GPCR, program, we are working to complete high-throughput surrogate de-orphanization of orphan GPCRs, or the identification of synthetic molecules that bind and functionally interact with the receptors, and to develop product candidates that act at these new potential drug targets.
-We have already announced that we have identified and confirmed sets of compounds that interact selectively with, and modulate signaling of a series of orphan GPCRs, including orphans linked to squamous cell carcinoma (GPR87), pancreatic cancer (GPR182), obesity (GPR85), appetite control (GPR101) and cognitive disorders (GPR12).
+We have already announced that we have identified and confirmed sets of compounds that interact selectively with, and modulate signaling of ten orphan

+GPCRs.
 During the fourth quarter of 2010, we entered into an agreement with Vulcan Inc. and its affiliate, which we refer to collectively as Vulcan, pursuant to which we received \$20.0 million for our GPCR program.
-Also during the same quarter, we entered into an agreement with the State of Washington's Life Sciences Discovery Fund Authority, or LSDF, under which we received a \$5.0 million grant award that will be paid against expenses that we incur for our GPCR program.
+Also during the same quarter, we entered into an agreement with the State of Washington's Life Sciences Discovery Fund Authority, or LSDF, under which we received a \$5.0 million grant award that will be paid against expenses that we incur or to reimburse us for the cost of assets that we purchase for our GPCR program.
 In exchange for these payments, we agreed to pay to Vulcan and LSDF a portion of net proceeds that we receive from the GPCR program.
 We also issued to the Vulcan affiliate three five-year warrants to purchase our common stock, each for 133,333 shares, with exercise prices of \$20, \$30 and \$40 per share, respectively.
 Following the receipt of the \$20.0 million from Vulcan, we purchased from Patobios Limited, or Patobios, intellectual property assets related to an assay technology for use in the GPCR program.
 The purchase price for these assets was approximately \$10.8 million, of which approximately \$7.6 million was paid in cash and \$3.2 million was paid in shares of our common stock.
 We have no royalty or milestone payment obligations to Patobios.